 - Vision: The Town Square is a central gathering space for Noe Valley.
 It is used by and for all Noe Valley neighbors and will host everything from farmers’ markets to food pantries, music events, neighborhood bingo, exercise classes, cafe seating and senior citizen events… The Town Square will pay for ongoing maintenance using rental fees from activities taking place in the square, such as the Noe Valley Farmers’ Market.
 The Noe Valley Community Benefit District has agreed to work with the Town Square committee to ensure that the space is kept clean and secure.

 - Community Process: The Noe Valley Town Square is the result of over two years of planning and community meetings involving hundreds of Noe Valley residents.

 - Town Square Design: The design for the Noe Valley Town Square was created by Chris Guillard of CMG, the same team that designed the Crissy Field project; CMG specializes in creating transformative urban spaces.

-- The Noe Valley Ministry: The parking lot is owned by a local church that is putting the lot up for sale to pay for an extensive renovation, expected to cost up to $5M.
-The church would prefer to sell this property to the community and has agreed to work with the Residents for Noe Valley Town Square in order to provide time for the community to raise the money needed for the project.
+- The Noe Valley Ministry: The parking lot was owned by a local church that put the lot up for sale to pay for an extensive renovation, expected to cost up to $5M.
+The church preferred to sell this property to the community and agreed to work with the Residents for Noe Valley Town Square in order to provide time for the community to raise the money needed for the project.